NA-MIC/ProjectWeek/PW39_2023_Montreal/Projects/AutomatedRegistrationCBCT/README.md

 ![Some more images](Example2.jpg)
 -->
-## Comparison between the current anbd the proposed worflow
+## Comparison between the current and the proposed workflow
 ![Workflow](https://github.com/lucanchling/ProjectWeek/assets/72148963/18eaa32a-0193-4c43-b159-acc3e9d77fee)

 ## Different regions of reference (comparison between the full segmentation and the mask)